gauravmeee/My_md_Notes/👨‍🚒📚 CS Exam/📕 OOPS/⭐⚡My_OOPS Cheat Sheet.md

 ##### **Virtual Function**

-- **Virtual Function** -> A member function in the base class which is declared using virtual keyword is called virtual functions.
+- **Virtual Function** -> A member function in the base class which is **declared using virtual keyword** is called virtual functions.
-- Virtual allow derived classes to **override** methods from a base class so that the correct method is called, depending on the type of object, even when the call is made through a base class reference or pointer.
+- ==Virtual allow derived classes to **override** methods from a base class== so that the correct method is called, depending on the type of object, even when the call is made through a base class reference or pointer.
 - **Use of Virtual Function :**
 	- if not exist in base class -> you can’t call it using a base class pointer.
 	- If a derived class not override -> the base class implementation is used, avoiding errors.